-The new corrugated aluminized steel type II pipe for this installation is to be provided with a minimum depth of cover measured from the top of the pipe of 305mm (12") for a round pipe and 500mm for a pipe arch.
-If the bridge culvert pipe is placed at their proper elevations, same should be achieved.
-If the Contractor finds that the minimum cover is not being met, they shall notify the Town Drainage Superintendent and the Consulting Engineer immediately so that steps can be taken to rectify the condition prior to the placement of any backfill.
-The minimum cover requirement is critical and must be attained.
-In order for these new access bridge culverts to properly fit the channel parameters, all of the design grade elevations must be strictly adhered to.
+The 1600mm HEL-COR C.S.P.
+Type II pipe for this installation shall be provided with a depth of cover measured from the top of the aluminized steel pipe to the top of the granular backfill of approximately 0.305 m (12 in.) for the new bridge and if the culvert is placed at its proper elevations, this should be easily achieved.
+If the Contractor finds that the specified cover is not being met, they shall notify the Drainage Superintendent and the Engineer immediately so that steps can be taken to rectify the condition prior to the placement of any backfill.
+The cover requirement is critical and must be attained.
+In order for this new access bridge culvert to properly fit the channel parameters, all of the design grade elevations provided below must be strictly adhered to.